jewettaij/moltemplate/examples/all_atom/legacy_force_field_examples/force_field_OPLSAA_2008/methane/README.md

 ### Details

 The methane molecules in this example use the OPLSAA force-field.
-This means that the database of force-field parameters in "oplsaa.lt" will be used to generate angles, dihedrals, and impropers.
+This means that the database of force-field parameters in "oplsaa2008.lt" will be used to generate angles, dihedrals, and impropers.
 The "moltemplate_files/methane.lt" file contains these lines which refer to OPLSAA:

 ```
-import "oplsaa.lt"
+import "oplsaa2008.lt"
 Methane inherits OPLSAA { ... }    # (see "methane.lt")
 ```